Guide12 Hours Dunedin

 7pm: Dinner at Moiety

-Moiety earned a Cuisine Good Food Awards hat in 2019 with their five course dinner menu which is built upon local ingredients sourced from Otago’s best farmers, fisherman, foragers and artisanal producers.
-And while that first line might have you thinking Moiety is an uppity fine dining establishment, we’re pleased to report it’s anything but.
+Moiety earned a Cuisine Good Food Awards hat in 2019 with their five-course dinner menu which is built upon local ingredients sourced from Otago’s best farmers, fishermen, foragers, and artisanal producers.
+While that first line might have you thinking Moiety is an uppity fine dining establishment, we’re pleased to report it’s anything but.
 The menu is short and sweet, starts with a few snack options and then briefly lists the main components of each course.
-Expect exciting dishes such as the ‘parsnip, popcorn and honey’ which features parsnip ice cream, popcorn mousse and honeycomb from local hive keepers and Moiety regulars, Mark and Sharon Smith.
-At Moiety, flavourful, colourful, delicious representations of the region and the stories that accompany them, go out with every plate.
+Expect exciting dishes at Moiety; flavourful, colourful, delicious representations of the region and the stories that accompany them, go out with every plate.

 9pm: Nightcap at Woof!